 Although one would assume so, the String stops of the organ are not meant to imitate actual orchestral strings.
 They are generally found on the Swell manual and have names such as Viole, Viole Celeste, Violene, Salicional (most common) and Gamba.

-The word “Celeste” in the name of a stop denotes the there are two ranks of pipes speaking at the same time, slightly de-tuned (sharp), producing an undulating effect.
+The word “Celeste” in the name of a stop denotes two ranks of similar string pipes speaking at the same time, one slightly de-tuned (sharp), producing an undulating effect.

 Some tips for using Strings: Strings can be used as background music during communion or as an accompaniment to Flutes.
 (Gambas and Salicionals can speak singularly or can also create a “celeste” effect with a twin.
 Because of the vibrato effect of a Celeste, this stop is not a wise choice to accompanying singing.